elixir-lsp/elixir-ls/README.md

 }
 ```

 Please make sure that `startApps` is not set to `true`.
-To clarify, `startApps` is a configuration option in the ElixirLS debugger.
+To clarify, `startApps` is a configuration option in the ElixirLS debug adapter.
 It controls whether or not to start the applications in the Mix project before running the task.
 In the case of Phoenix applications, setting `startApps` to `true` can interfere with the application's normal startup process and cause issues.

 If you are running tests in the Phoenix application, you may need to set `startApps` to true.
 This will ensure that the necessary applications are started before the tests run.